Welcome from the Director of Camp Matollionequay for Girls!

-Our Open Houses for 2019 Summer Camp are scheduled (see our homepage for dates) and we are excited.
+Stay tuned for our 2020 Open House dates!
 Please contact one of our camp directors for more information about anything involving summer camp.
 Open Houses are great opportunities to meet our staff, tour our facility and enjoy some of our activities.
 As an added bonus, if you are a first-time camper with us, you receive a $50 discount per camper for registering at any of the Open Houses.

 Your child’s safety and health is our primary concern.
 We have on-staff nurses who reside on the property and an on-call doctor.
 We have lifeguards on duty for all aquatic activities and staff members trained in CPR/First Aid.
 In the unlikely event of an emergency, we are located a short distance from major hospitals.

 We believe it is important for you to share in your child’s experiences so we have many ways to keep in touch with camp.
 We maintain a summer blog, a Facebook page, a Twitter feed, a daily email service and we post camp pictures every day to Bunk1.

 Facilities and Lodging